f5devcentral/f5-security-hub-extension/docs/USERGUIDE.md

 Go on the BIG-IP and attach this logging profile to any virtual servers that have ASM profiles you want to track with Security Hub.

-To do this, select _Local Traffic > Vritual Servers > Virtual Server List_ and a list of virtual servers should appear.
+To do this, select _Local Traffic > Virtual Servers > Virtual Server List_ and a list of virtual servers should appear.

 Pick the virtual server you want to connect to Security Hub, and select _Security > Policies_ from the top menu.
 Note this is the same menu used to apply a WAF configuration.